Jugendhackt/eventsync/README.md

-# JugendFinder
+# EventSync

 ## Projekt description

 ### Our Goals
-Our project Jugendfinder provides a platform for event hosters and allows teens to find events in their area.
+Our project EventSync provides a platform for event hosters and allows teens to find events in their area.

 ### Our features
 - Create events with tags